lebao3105/hive/README.md

 ## Download:
 You can find the most recent build in the [Releases section](https://github.com/dishb/hive/releases) of this repository.
 Each release contains details as well as a version number.

-## Run:
+## Getting started:
-If you want to run `hive` from source, follow the commands and instructions below:
+To get started with `hive` whether it be developing, building, or just normal usage, you'll need to follow the commands and instructions below:
 ```bash
 # create a folder for the repo, clone it
 mkdir ./hive/